return42/sphkerneldoc/linux_src_doc/include/drm/drm_mode_config_h.rst

     List of encoder objects linked with \ :c:type:`drm_encoder.head <drm_encoder>`\ .
 This is
     invariant over the lifetime of a device and hence doesn't need any locks.

-num_overlay_plane

-    Number of overlay planes on this device, excluding primary and cursor planes.

-    Track number of overlay planes separately from number of total planes.
-By default we only advertise overlay planes to userspace; if userspace sets the "universal plane" capability bit, we'll go ahead and expose all planes.
-This is invariant over the lifetime of a device and hence doesn't need any locks.

 num_total_plane